-Gothic, contemporary, art deco, mid-century modern – that’s only a short list of the different architecture styles you’ll see and learn about on this cruise.
-You’ll see dozens of iconic Chicago buildings, including:
+Gothic, contemporary, Art Deco, mid-century modern – that’s only a short list of the different architecture styles you’ll see and learn about on this river tour.
+You’ll see more than 50 Chicago buildings, including these iconic landmarks:

 - Marina Towers, the circular riverfront “corn cobs” (seen in dozens of movies, including “The Blues Brothers,” “Ferris Bueller’s Day Off,” and “The Dark Knight.”)

-- The 110-story Willis Tower, one of the tallest buildings in the world
+- Willis Tower, the 110-story skyscaper (still called the Sears Tower by most Chicagoans) is one of the tallest buildings in the world

-- The Wrigley building, with its famous white clock tower
+- The Wrigley Building on Michigan Avenue, with its famous white clock tower

 Even if you tune out the speaker (which you shouldn’t!), it’s a lovely ride.
 It goes all the way from the edge of Lake Michigan, near Navy Pier, to the near west side of the city.